William Rutherford Benn: Patricide

 He was detained at Broadmoor Criminal Lunatic Asylum.
 He was visited by his brother, John Williams Benn, who became involved in entertaining the other patients.
 Benn was released from Broadmoor in July 1890 and subsequently changed his name by deed poll to William Rutherford, using his middle name as his surname.
-Although his daughter was told that her father had died of "a broken heart" after her mother's suicide, at the age of 12 she found out that he had in fact been readmitted to Broadmoor Hospital in 1903, where he remained under care until his death on 4 August 1921.

 Career

 In the 1881 census, when he would have been in his mid-20s, Benn was described as a "merchant's clerk".
 He had a facility with languages and was described by his daughter's biographer Andy Merriman as an "accomplished poet" and by David Benn as "in some way, the most civilised and educated of all the Benns".
 He worked as a journalist, and in the 1891 census was described as a "translator of languages".
 In her autobiography, his daughter Margaret described him in her (per Merriman, "somewhat hazy") autobiography as a "traveller in silks in India".
-Margaret's birth certificate gives her father's occupation as "East India merchant"; a few months after her birth, the family relocated to Madras, India, where William was saddened by the poverty and squalor suffered by the people.
+Margaret's birth certificate gives her father's occupation as "East India merchant"; a few months after her birth in 1892, the family relocated to Madras, India, where William was saddened by the poverty and squalor suffered by the people.
 Merriman states that, per Tony Benn, William "was a shipping clerk by trade", bringing in extra money "with journalistic commissions".
 In Dare to be a Daniel (2012), Tony Benn said William "went to India as a journalist".
 Although life seemed settled, Florence, now pregnant, began to experience mental health problems which her husband, familiar with such things, noticed and sought to mitigate by returning the family to England; before they could do so, Florence hanged herself from a tree.
-Margaret was subsequently sent to live with an aunt at Wimbledon; when William later sought to remarry, his brother John intervened to stop it.
+Three months later, in spring 1895, William returned to England with Margaret, leaving her to live with an aunt at Wimbledon.
+Records indicate William travelled back to India, then later went to Paris before finally returning to England in 1903; during this period he sought to remarry, his brother John intervening to stop it.
+Although his daughter was told that her father had died of "a broken heart" after her mother's suicide, at the age of 12 she found out that he had in fact been readmitted to Broadmoor Hospital the previous year.

 Death

-Benn died at Dartford, Kent, in 1921, having been resident at Broadmoor since 1903.
+Benn died at Dartford, Kent, on 4 August 1921, having been resident at Broadmoor since 1903.